paulsonkoly/calc/Readme.md

 There are 7 value types: integers, floats, booleans, functions, strings, arrays and errors.

+Equality check works with any type.
+A function does not equal anything even itself.
 Arithmetic operations and relational operations work on numbers, an expression containing only integers results in integer (or error), an expression containing a float results in a float.
-Relational operations work both on numbers, booleans and strings, logic operations work only on booleans.
+Relational operations work both on numbers, booleans and strings.
+Logic operations work on booleans, and using bitwise logic on integers.
+Bit shifts work with integers only.

 Arrays are dynamic container of any type.